Best Dog Beds for Arthritis

 Memory Foam Dog Beds are widely branded as being 'Orthopaedic' but there are some significant downsides to such beds in terms of overheating, speed of reaction to movement and, critically, the potentially toxic chemicals contained in them or applied to them as fire retardants.
 It pays to do your research prior to purchase.

-Please have a look at Berkeley's Waterproof Orthopaedic Dog Bed Mattress which is fully approved by Canine Arthritis Management.
+Please have a look at Berkeley's Waterproof Orthopaedic Dog Bed Mattress They satisfy all of the above criteria and are fully approved by Canine Arthritis Management.

 Further Information & Resources

-There is a huge amount of really helpful information available on the excellent Canine Arthritis Management website.
+There is a huge amount of really helpful information available on the excellent Canine Arthritis Management website - the leading advice centre for all dogs suffering with arthritis.